Almighty-Tycoons/eB02_Tech-Tycoons_sum-of-array-elements/pedagogy/README.md

 ###### Assessment Method: Formative assessment

 <u> <b>Description: </b>
-    During the experiment, student will perceive at which memory block which value exists.
-It means student is familiar with the changes in the values of the variables, and all the results will be known to the student during experiment, so it is a case of expository instructional strategy.
+    During the experiment, student knows which value is greatest among three numbers before excution of the program.
+After execution of the program user expects some predefined result.
+Therefore, it is a case of expository instructional strategy.

 <br/>
 <div align="right">
     <b><a href="#top">↥ back to top</a></b>